Douglas Gretzler: Gretzler

 Gretzler's trial was held in the Federal Building in Prescott, Arizona, before Judge William Druke in October of the same year, with David Dingeldine again serving as prosecutor.
 The process of jury selection began on October 15, 1975, and the prosecution delivered their opening statement on October 22.
 The first witnesses to testify on behalf of the prosecution—Vincent Armstrong and Donald Scott—did so on this date.

 As Gretzler had already formally confessed to the Sandbergs' murder, the strategy chosen by David Hoffman was to secure second degree murder convictions—thereby saving his client's life.
-He attempted to discredit Armstrong's identification of Gretzler as his assailant—portraying Steelman as the main aggressor and alleging Armstrong had been to apprehensive to obtain a clear look at Gretzler; he also referenced Scott's frequent drug usage with Gretzler in his cross-examination of the teenager in an attempt to discredit Scott's character and testimony.
+He attempted to discredit Armstrong's identification of Gretzler as his assailant—portraying Steelman as the main aggressor and alleging Armstrong had been too apprehensive to obtain a clear look at Gretzler; he also referenced Scott's frequent drug usage with Gretzler in his cross-examination of the teenager in an attempt to discredit Scott's character and testimony.

 On October 23, Dingeldine introduced 26 Polaroid photographs into evidence, two of which were the Sandbergs' Datsun, which Donald Scott formally identified as being the vehicle he had traveled in with Gretzler and Steelman on November 3.
 (Note: One photograph David Hoffman successfully argued against being introduced into evidence was the Sandbergs' 1971 wedding portrait.)
 Other items of physical evidence the two had taken from the Sandbergs' apartment and later found in their possession were also introduced into evidence.
 James Nelson then testified as to observing Gretzler and Steelman following Michael Sandberg into his apartment.

 Against overruled objections from Gretzler's counsel, Detective Larry Bunting testified as to a recorded conversation he and a colleague had had with Gretzler on the weekend following his arrest.
 This recording was then played to the jury, who heard Gretzler describe the kidnapping of Armstrong and, following his escape, how he and Steelman agreed they should obtain a separate vehicle.
 The two then "saw a guy washing his Datsun."
 According to Gretzler's recorded account of the events to ensue, he had waited outside the Sandbergs' apartment for several hours before Steelman emerged with a suitcase and a change of clothing for him.
 He had not known of the Sandbergs' death until after his arrest.
 This account was later discredited by a fingerprint expert, who testified four fingerprints were recovered from a mayonnaise jar and a water glass in the Sandbergs' kitchen were a match to Gretzler.